The Domestic Life: How to Avoid Common Pests

 Fruit should be kept chilled and dry while not in use to ward off fruit flies, which are drawn to the perfume of ripening fruit.

-Apply caulk to fill in any gaps or holes near your sink drain if you want to get rid of fruit flies.
+Apply caulk to fill in gaps or holes near your sink drain if you want to eliminate fruit flies.
 Make sure to clear any drains before using roach killers.

 Rodents